 Tell us about your background leading up to your next act…

 I grew up in the Pumpkin Capital of the world – Sycamore, IL.
 In this small farming town of 9,000 people, I lived a simple life, filled with family and friends and a never-ending yearning for outdoor adventures.
 At a young age, I became quite skilled at creating them, sneaking out at night to TP people’s houses, throwing chestnuts at cars, roller-skating in the neighborhoods, and playing “500” or Kick the Can.
 I was always up for some fun.
-As I grew up, I became editor of our school paper, officer on our student council, and homecoming queen.
+As I grew up, I became editor of our school paper, an officer on our student council, and a homecoming queen.
 I realized I had many talents.

 I was the middle of three girls and had a younger brother.
 Being the middle girl was no fun: I wasn’t the oldest—the Queen; I wasn’t the youngest—the Princess.
 And I wasn’t the only son—surely the Prince.
 “Who Am I?” became a question that lingered with me.

 For my first job, at age 14, I was a “heat-detector.”
-During next five summers, I sat on my horse, out in the field, for two hours in the morning and two hours in the evening, watching several hundred heads of exotic cattle and one gomer bull.
+During the next five summers, I sat on my horse, out in the field, for two hours in the morning and two hours in the evening, watching several hundred heads of exotic cattle and one gomer bull.
 My job was to watch for the gomer bull to “jump” a cow.
 If the cow moved away, she was not in heat.
 If the cow stood still, I corralled her into the barn, where the veterinarian would arrive and artificially inseminate her.
 Yep.
 True story.

 I attended Indiana University, where I planned to major in journalism.
 Before the first semester was over, I realized that being the Editor of the Sycamore Spartan High School newspaper was a whole different ballgame from studying journalism at IU.
 I switched my major to Parks and Recreation and spent summers as a camp counselor and wrangler at Cheley Colorado Camps and Pennington Travel Camps, working with high school kids.
 I’ve always loved that age group.

 Two weeks after college graduation, I met my now husband, Marc, at a friend’s wedding.
 We were soon engaged and married.
-Poof went my dreams to move out to Colorado and climb mountains—or to be “Julie” on the Love boat.
+Poof went my dreams to move out to Colorado and climb mountains—or to be “Julie” on the Love Boat.
 God clearly had another plan for me.

 Two weeks after we were married—we just celebrated our 35-year anniversary—I had my first Christmas away from my family.
 We were with Marc’s family and friends, including Marc’s brother Rick, who was a basketball star at the time at Bradley University.
 One friend’s present was a navy blue t-shirt with white iron-on letters on the back.
 Everyone laughed when we read “Rick Malnati’s Brother’s Wife.”
 I laughed too, kind of— It triggered the “who am I?” question once again.